leo0514/vpc-on-classic-network/using-vpn.md

 **What will rekey collision cause?**

 If you use IKEv1, rekey collision will delete the IKE/IPsec SA.
 To recreate the IKE/IPsec SA, set the connection admin state to `down` and then `up` again.
 You can use IKEv2 to minimize rekey collisions.

+**Is it possible to connect to route based VPNs with multiple tunnels?**

+Not at this time.